Pwd9000-ML/terraform-azurerm-sonarqube-aci/README.md

 ## Example 1

 Simple example where the entire solution is built in a new Resource Group (Default).
 This example requires very limited input.
-Only specify an Azure Resource Group and supply your **custom domain (FQDN)** you want to link to the Let's encrypt cert using the variable `caddy_config`.
+Only specify an Azure Resource Group and supply your **custom domain (FQDN)** you want to link to the Let's encrypt cert using the variable `var.caddy_config` and the container group DNS label using the variable `var.aci_dns_label`.

 ```hcl
 provider "azurerm" {